danieldoh2/ETL_With_Hadoop-Kafka-Spark-Postgres/README.md

 ## Spark Explore

 1. EDA.ipynb: Contains EDA visualizations
 2. Webpage visualizations (Directory) Contains an HTML web page that hosts our graphs.
 You must go live to see these graphs.
-If not, you can simply see the graphs themselves on the directory.
+If not, you can simply see the graphs themselves in the directory.
+Visualizations included: Past Outbreaks (Geographical World Map, Anomaly Histogram), Next predicted outbreak, Event Streaming Visualization, Model Performance
-3.
+4.